 In this section we report the experimental results on the task of predicting action progress.
-Since ProgressNet is a multitask approach, we first measure action progress performance on perfectly localized actions.
-Then we report several ablation studies where we show the importance of the Boundary Observant loss and that our method works even on partially observed tubes.
+We first present an analysis of ProgressNet using a linear progress formulation and then using phase-based progress.
+Since ProgressNet is a multitask approach, we start by measuring progress estimation on perfectly localized actions, i.e. discarding possible action localization errors.
+In addition we perform several ablation studies, underlining the importance of the Boundary Observant loss and the behavior of our method on partially observed action tubes.
 We then test the method on real detected tubes with the full model and finally report a qualitative analysis which shows some success and failure cases.